Driver: San Francisco: Setting

-The game's setting focuses on a fictionalized representation of San Francisco, along with the surrounding regions of Marin County and Oakland, recreating the geography, generalized layout of the city, and notable landmarks including the San Francisco–Oakland Bay Bridge and the Golden Gate Bridge.
+The setting focuses on a fictionalized representation of San Francisco, along with the surrounding regions of Marin County and Oakland, recreating the geography, generalized layout of the city, and notable landmarks including the San Francisco–Oakland Bay Bridge and the Golden Gate Bridge.
 The recreation features around 208 mi of roads, though the amount of roads and territory in the setting is reduced in the Wii edition, as the main bridges of the city are blocked.
-The events of the game take place six months after the events of Driver 3; a mini-comic series provides background on events during the six-month period.
+It takes place six months after the events of Driver 3; a mini-comic series provides background on events during the six-month period.
 On the other hand, the plot of the Wii version differs from the PS3 and Xbox 360 consoles, Windows and Mac versions; it serves as a prequel to the original Driver.

 Story

 The protagonist, John Tanner, drives a 1970 Dodge Challenger R/T.

 After he and FBI agent John Tanner (Demetri Goritsas) undergo successful surgery, criminal Charles Jericho (Michael Dobson) escapes from a Turkish hospital and flees back to the United States.
 Following this, Tanner and his partner Tobias Jones (Peter Benson) manage to locate and arrest him in San Francisco.
 On the day of his trial, Jericho stages a breakout from his prison convoy, overpowering his guards and eliminating the police escort.
 While monitoring the convoy's route, Tanner and Jones witness the breakout and pursue him after he takes control of the prison van.
 As Jericho ambushes them and attempts to run them down with the van, Tanner escapes into a street with heavy traffic that results in a devastating crash, putting him in a coma.

 Moments later, Tanner awakens in his car with Jones, with things seemingly normal; Tanner however finds himself hearing voices in his head regarding an accident.
 When the pair track down the prison van, Tanner finds himself suddenly disappearing from his car and reappearing in the driver's seat of an ambulance carrying a critically injured patient.
 To his shock, he learns he is actually inhabiting the body of the ambulance's driver, and is confused by the event.
 Tanner soon discovers he has an ability that lets him "Shift" into another person's body, taking on their appearance but retaining his own memories and skills.
 Deciding to use this ability to his advantage, Tanner begins helping people across the city while continuing to investigate Jericho.